shimizacken/users/README.md

-# Users app
+# Users

-Users is a simple `React-TypeScript` web application for displaying filter and sort users.
+**Users** is a simple **React + TypeScript** web application for displaying, filtering, and sorting user data.

-It have `Storybook` for developing the stateless component (`Views`) isolatedly.
+It includes a **Storybook** setup for developing stateless `View` components in complete isolation, making it easy to design and test UI elements independently.

+This project was built as part of a job assignment.

 ## Demo